Luke-Shepp/SalaryDates/README.md

 This application utilises a console command to generate and store a CSV file of salary payment dates.

+The framework used is [Lumen](https://lumen.laravel.com/), this is a lightweight version of [Laravel](https://laravel.com/) intended for API's, therefore fits the use of this simple CLI project more than the full-featured version of Laravel.

 #### Pay Dates

 | Type | Rule |